Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

 lead based paint

 • Lead-based paint concentrations.
-If your rental home was built prior to 1978, you must let prospects know about any use of lead-based paint.
+If your rental property was built prior to 1978, the landlord must let prospects know about any use of lead-based paint.

-• Identity of property manager/owner.
-You need to let prospects know about the name and address of the person tasked with the responsibility of managing the rental property during the tenancy.
+• Identity of property manager/landlord.
+Landlords must let prospects know about the name and address of the person tasked with the responsibility of managing the rental unit during their stay.

-If a landlord fails to disclose any of the above, it would be against the law.
+If a landlord fails to disclose any of the above, it would be against the landlord tenant law.

 Overview of the Utah Landlord-Tenant Laws

-• Failure by the tenant to pay rent during their tenancy or as stipulated in the lease
+• Failure by the tenant to pay rent during their tenancy or as stipulated in the rental agreement

 • Failure by the tenant to move out of their rented premises after their lease or tenancy has ended

-• Violation of the lease as the renter is conducting illegal activities
+• Violation of the rental agreement as the tenant is conducting illegal activities

-• Illegal subleasing of the property by the tenant, as stipulated in the lease
+• Illegal subleasing of the unit by the tenant, as stipulated in the lease

 • Failure to pay security deposits